-As Senior Vice President, Clinical, Medical & Regulatory Affairs for Novo Nordisk Inc. since March 2013.
+Anne Phillips, MD, has been Senior Vice President, Clinical, Medical & Regulatory Affairs for Novo Nordisk Inc. since March 2013.
 She leads an integrated team across drug development, clinical operations, medical, regulatory, health economics and outcomes research, and safety.
-Dr. Phillips plays a key role in advancing Novo Nordisk's diabetes, obesity and biopharmaceuticals clinical development pipelines and is responsible for the efficient development and delivery of compounds in clinical trials, including product lifestyle and in-licensed compounds.
+Dr. Phillips plays a key role in advancing Novo Nordisk's diabetes, obesity and biopharmaceuticals clinical development pipelines and is responsible for the efficient development and delivery of compounds in clinical trials, including product lifecycle and in-licensed compounds.

 Dr. Phillips has more than 25 years of healthcare experience.
-Before joining Novo Nordisk, she served as a Vice President of Clinical Development at GlaxoSmithKline, leading diverse global and regional clinical teams supporting metabolic, diabetes and oncology medicines, as well as drug discovery and biotech alliance creation and execution.
+Before joining Novo Nordisk in 2011, Dr. Phillips was Vice President of Clinical Development at GlaxoSmithKline, leading diverse global and regional clinical teams supporting cardiovascular, metabolic, and oncology medicines, as well as drug discovery and biotech alliance creation and execution.
 While there, she provided clinical leadership and partnership in the management of one of the company’s largest medicines and formulated a deep level of understanding of the needs of both patients and healthcare professionals and drug safety.
 Her prior experience also includes tenures as Associate Professor and Chief of Infectious Diseases at Wellesley Central Hospital at the University of Toronto.

 Dr. Phillips has served on a multitude of boards, including the Ontario Provincial Drug Formulary Committee, Casey House Hospice for AIDS and Wellesley Central Hospital.
 She is currently on the Board of Directors for AMAG Pharmaceuticals and Trevena, Inc. and has been recognized as one of the Most Influential Corporate Board Directors by WomenInc in 2019.
 She is also active in community service, having been recognized for her efforts in the areas of education and health.
-Dr. Phillips received the Outstanding Teacher Award at Wellesley Central Hospital/St. Michael’s Hospital for undergraduate and postgraduate excellence in teaching.
+She received the Outstanding Teacher Award at Wellesley Central Hospital/St. Michael’s Hospital for undergraduate and postgraduate excellence in teaching.
 For her contribution in the areas of HIV and AIDS, she won a humanitarian award for sustained excellence from an African community and was awarded the Governor General Award for ‘Outstanding Young Canadian’.
 She was also inducted into the Ontario AIDS Network “Hall of Fame”.